BrianWhelanDublin/milestone-project-4/TESTING.md

   - Searching for items.

     - As a customer, I would like to see all the products the company sells.
-        - On the homepage, there are shop collection buttons linking to the all items page.
+        - On the homepage, shop collection buttons are linking to the all items page.
         - There is also a shop collection navigation link.

             - <p float="left"><img src="readme-images/testing/our-collections-link.png" alt="Image of hero buttons" height="200px" width="400px"/></p>